 Step 2: Add the diced onion and peppers to the pan and cook on medium heat until the onion is translucent.

-Step 3: Next, stir the remaining ingredients including chili seasonings into the pot and simmer for about 45 minutes.
+Step 3: Next, stir the remaining ingredients, including chili seasonings, into the pot and simmer for about 45 minutes.

 Step 4: Serve with your favorite chili toppings and enjoy!

-- Sliced avocado
+- Sliced avocado or guacamole

-- Cilantro or sliced green onions
+- Diced red onion or green onions

 Storage and Reheating